South Oroville, California

 South Oroville is a census-designated place (CDP) in Butte County, California, United States.
 The population was 3,235 at the 2020 census, down from 5,742 at the 2010 census.

 For all practical purposes, South Oroville is tied to Oroville proper.
 South Oroville contains a negligible number of businesses, and all residents are dependent on the commercial centers of Oroville, and sometimes Chico if they choose.
 In fact, there is no clear divide between South Oroville and the Oroville city limits.
 This also applies to Thermalito, Oroville East, and Palermo.
 Las Plumas High School is located in South Oroville, and most high school students go to school there.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 2.7 square miles (6.9 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP has a total area of 2.7 square miles (6.9 km^{2}), all land.

 Demographics

+South Oroville first appeared as an unincorporated community in the 1960 U.S. census; and as a census-designated place in the 1980 United States census.